On Wednesday 12 July 2017, I graduated from the Royal Academy of Dance with First Class Honours.

 Studying Dance Education with the Royal Academy of Dance has reaffirmed to me just how much zeal I have for learning, improving, performing and watching dance.
 Without a doubt, sharing dance with others through both my writing and teaching is something I take great pride in and feel privileged to do.

 The Royal Academy of Dance often uses the tagline “Learn.
 Teach.
 Dance” in its marketing materials and I think that this will remain one of my mottos.
 I will certainly continue to seek out knowledge, share ideas and seize every chance to dance as I am happiest when discovering new things, writing and working in a dance studio.
-Now possessing a comprehensive knowledge of dance and dance education, in addition to experience teaching individuals of all ages, I aspire to inspire the students and audiences of the future!
+Now possessing a comprehensive knowledge of dance and dance education, in addition to experience teaching individuals of all ages, I aspire to inspire the dancers and audiences of the future!

 Georgina Butler is an editor, a dance writer and a ballet teacher.